abellusc/funkythreads/README.md

 3. This library makes no attempt to create a thread pool or scheduler.

 4. Worker thread has no shared memory with the main thread.
+This effectively means that you cannot `require` something in the main thread and import it into the worker thread.
+This library is intended for pure functions without external dependencies.

+5. You cannot pass functions across the `MessagePort` (from main to worker or worker to main).
+Functionality for passing more functions other than the run function will be added in a future release.
+For now, this is a very basic library.

 ## Contributing
 If you would like to contribute to this project, feel free to do so on Github by: